Doc-Ix/histopathology/README.md

 <a id="Acknowledgments"></a>
 ## Acknowledgments
-* The dataset of this project was provided by Bas Veeling, with additional input from Babak Ehteshami Bejnordi, Geert Litjens, and Jeroen van der Laak.
+* The dataset of this project was provided by kaggle, building on the dataset of Bas Veeling, with additional input from Babak Ehteshami Bejnordi, Geert Litjens, and Jeroen van der Laak.

 * Thanks to kaggle for hosting this challenge